xgouchet/Talks/PITCHME.md

 +++

-### Pair review with another developer

- - Provide a single feedack
- - Compare different viewpoints
- - Tone down negative feedbacks

-+++

-### Code Review Meeting with the author

- - 3 to 7 attendees
- - Only for non trivial reviews
- - Mentor the author
- - Get in depth view
- - Discuss alternatives
- - Immediate feedback

----

-## How ?

-#### The <em>Do</em>s and <em>Dont</em>s of code review
+### The <em>Do</em>s and <em>Dont</em>s

-+++

-### Writing reviewable code
+ - Writing reviewable code

- - Keep the commits short
+     - Keep the commits short :
-     - `git add --patch` / `git add -p`
+`git add --patch` / `git add -p`
      - Comment the code
      - Use a proper commit message
-     - CR Brief for non trivial commits
- - Link to the ticket
+     - Individual commits don't need to compile, the PR does

-+++

-### Before submitting, review your own code
+ - Before submitting, review your own code

- - Find easy to spot issues
-     - Typos
-     - Commented code
-     - Duplicates / possible refactoring
-     - Copy / Paste errors
- - Take a step back on your code

 +++